get to know

 General Manager @ The Inn

-Teri Lands-Caspo
+Teri Lands

 Teri Lands is one of New Jersey’s premier catering and event specialists.
 With a comprehensive background in event planning and many years of relevant hospitality experience, Teri is widely recognized for creating and executing some of the most beautiful weddings on the East Coast.
-Supported by a qualified, detail-oriented team, she has most recently led Main Street Fine Catering’s special events division (currently Fenwick Hospitality Group), establishing it as The Knot’s Best of Weddings Hall of Fame, the only caterer in NJ to earn this distinction.
+Supported by a qualified, detail-oriented team, she has most recently led Main Street Fine Catering’s special events division (Fenwick Hospitality Group), establishing it as The Knot’s Best of Weddings Hall of Fame, the only caterer in NJ to earn this distinction.
 Teri has perfected the art of executing spectacular events, focusing on an authentic approach to planning.
 Her creativity and artistic nature allow her to find the perfect way to achieve each client’s singular vision.

 Having planned hundreds of unique weddings and events from offbeat to intimate exclusive locations, Teri and her events have been featured in Martha Stewart Weddings, Style Me Pretty, TheKnot, NJ Bride, Bucks County Magazine, Town & Country Weddings, and many other publications and blogs.